Projection (linear algebra): Spectrum

 Only 0 or 1 can be an eigenvalue of a projection.
 This implies that an orthogonal projection $P$ is always a positive semi-definite matrix.
 In general, the corresponding eigenspaces are (respectively) the kernel and range of the projection.
 Decomposition of a vector space into direct sums is not unique.
 Therefore, given a subspace $V$, there may be many projections whose range (or kernel) is $V$.

 If a projection is nontrivial it has minimal polynomial $x^2 - x = x (x-1)$, which factors into distinct linear factors, and thus $P$ is diagonalizable.

 Product of projections

 The product of projections is not in general a projection, even if they are orthogonal.
 If two projections commute then their product is a projection, but the converse is false: the product of two non-commuting projections may or may not be a projection.

 If two orthogonal projections commute then their product is an orthogonal projection.
 If the product of two orthogonal projections is an orthogonal projection, then the two orthogonal projections commute (more generally: two self-adjoint endomorphisms commute if and only if their product is self-adjoint).

 Orthogonal projections

+Orthogonal projection of a vector b onto the two-dimensional subspace spanned by vectors a₁ and a₂, with the residual orthogonal to the plane.